ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 As a result of the light communication between certain add-on services VMs and their corresponding licensing and metering systems, the NSX ESGs are sized in a large configuration in an active-passive high availability (HA) pair and deployed on the management resource pool of the vCenter Server cluster.
 The following table provides a summary of the IBM management NSX ESG deployment.

-Table 1.
-IBM management NSX ESG specifications

 | IBM management NSX Edge | vCPU | Memory | Disk size | Storage location |
 |:----------------------- |:---- |:------ |:--------- |:---------------- |
 | IBM Management NSX ESG 1 | 2 | 1 GB | 1 GB | vSAN data store or Shared Attached Storage for Management |
 | IBM Management NSX ESG 2 | 2 | 1 GB | 1 GB | vSAN data store or Shared Attached Storage for Management |
+{: caption="Table 1.
+IBM management NSX ESG specifications" caption-side="bottom"}

 ### Management services
 {: #nsx-networking_services-mgmt-services}

 Outbound access is required to the following services:

 * Zerto Virtual Manager.
-If installed, Zerto on {{site.data.keyword.cloud_notm}} requires outbound access to the internet for licensing activation and usage reporting.
+If installed, Zerto requires outbound access to the internet for licensing activation and usage reporting.
 * Veeam backup and replication.
-If installed, Veeam on {{site.data.keyword.cloud_notm}} requires outbound access to the internet for downloading product and license updates.
+If installed, Veeam requires outbound access to the internet for downloading product and license updates.
-* FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} requires outbound access to the internet for licensing activation and licensing monitoring.
+* FortiGate Virtual Appliance requires outbound access to the internet for licensing activation and licensing monitoring.
-* F5 on {{site.data.keyword.cloud_notm}} requires outbound access to the internet for licensing activation.
+* F5 BIG-IP requires outbound access to the internet for licensing activation.

 ### Edge interfaces
 {: #nsx-networking_services-edge-interfaces}

 The configuration of ESG interfaces defines what L2 networks the ESG has access to.
 For vCenter Server lifecycle management, it's required that specific VMs placed on the management VLAN are allowed to traverse to the public VLAN.
 The following interfaces are defined on deployment:

-Table 2.
-NSX ESG interface configuration

 | Interface | Interface type | Connected to | Description |
 |:--------- |:-------------- |:------------ |:----------- |
 | Public Uplink | Uplink | **SDDC-DportGroup-External** | Public internet-facing interface |
 | Private Uplink | Uplink | **SDDC-DportGroup-Mgmt** | Internal private network facing interface |
 | Internal | Internal | Workload HA VXLAN | Internal interface used for ESG HA pair heartbeat; portgroup on **SDDC-Dswitch-Private** |
+{: caption="Table 2.
+NSX ESG interface configuration" caption-side="bottom"}

 ### Subnets
 {: #nsx-networking_services-subnets}

 The following subnets are used for the purposes of the Management ESG:

-Table 3.
-NSX ESX IP configuration

 | Interface | Interface type | IP v4 subnet type | Range | Description |
 |:--------- |:-------------- |:----------------- |:----- |:----------- |
 | Public Uplink | Uplink | {{site.data.keyword.cloud_notm}} portable public | /30 – renders one assignable IP address | Public internet facing interface |
 | Private Uplink | Uplink | {{site.data.keyword.cloud_notm}} portable private (existing management) | /26 – renders 61 assignable IP addresses | Internal private network facing interface |
 | Internal | Internal | Link local | 169.254.0.0/16 | Internal interface used for ESG HA pair communication |
+{: caption="Table 3.
+NSX ESX IP configuration" caption-side="bottom"}

 ### Network Address Translation definitions
 {: #nsx-networking_services-nat-definitions}

 Network Address Translation (NAT) is employed on the Management ESG for the means of allowing network traffic to traverse between one IP address space and another.
 This is typically done to conserve internet routable IP addresses or to conceal internal IP addresses from public ones for security reasons.
 NAT is also used to allow for Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) port redirection.
 Management traffic is always initiated from inside the vCenter Server instance, requiring that only a source NAT (SNAT) is defined on the Management ESG.
 An individual SNAT isn't created for each internal VM hosting a service that needs to egress from the instance.

-Table 4.
-NSX ESG NAT configuration

 | Applied on interface | Source IP range | Translated source IP |
 |:-------------------- |:--------------- |:-------------------- |
 | Public Uplink | Individual IP addresses on the Management Portable /26 | {{site.data.keyword.cloud_notm}} portable public |
+{: caption="Table 4.
+NSX ESG NAT configuration" caption-side="bottom"}

 ### Routing
 {: #nsx-networking_services-routing}